Handgun Metallic Silhouette

-Welcome to the PNZ HMS Section page.
+Welcome to the HMS Action Shooting Page

 WHAT is HMS Shooting?

-HMS Shooting is a group of traget shooting disciplines that involves shooting at metal cutouts representing game animals at varying distances.
+HMS Shooting is a group of target shooting disciplines that involves shooting at metal cutouts representing game animals at varying distances.
 Metallic silhouette shooting can be done with airguns and black powder firearms or modern handguns.
 The targets used are rams, turkeys, pigs and chickens which are cut to different scales and set at certain distances from the shooter depending on the specific discipline.

 IMSSU is the international federation controlling Metallic Silhouette for both rifle and pistol competitions.

 International Handgun Metallic Silhouette Association(IHMSA) is a USA based shooting organisation.
 There are some minor differences between the international federations IMSSU rules and those of the IHMSA, but it is generally possible to compete in all with the same equipment.
-New Zealand Shoots to both IHMSA and IMSSU Rules.
+New Zealand shoots to both IHMSA and IMSSU Rules.

 Metallic silhouette is descended from an old Mexican sport, dating back to the early 1900s, where live game animals were staked out at varying distances as targets.
 By 1948, this practice was stopped and metal cutouts of the animals were used instead of live animals, and the first metallic silhouette match was held in Mexico City.
 Because of its Mexican roots, in America the silhouettes are often referred to by their Spanish names, Gallina (chicken), Javelina (pig), Guajalote (turkey), and Borrego (ram).